Kernelized Similarity Learning and Embedding for Dynamic Texture Synthesis: The Proposed DT Synthesis Method

 \subsection{Kernel Similarity Embedding for DT Synthesis}

-Presenting from the revisiting in Section \ref{sec3.1}, we know that feature mapping $\mathbf{h}(\mathbf{x})$ is crucial for ELM.
-However, $\mathbf{h}(\mathbf{x})$ is known to the user and selected artificially, which is similar to the selection of dimensionality-reduction function of physics-based methods and DS modeling methods for DT synthesis.
-Moreover, the nodes $T$ of the hidden layer of ELM are typically more than the dimensions of input data.
-It means that feature mapping function $\mathbf{h}(\mathbf{x})$ explicitly maps samples to high dimensional space, which is equivalent to the original idea of the kernel function.
-Furthermore, kernel function possesses an exciting property that can effectively measure the similarity of different samples, which can elegantly exhibit the similarity correlation between different frames for DT.
+As discussed om Section \ref{sec3.1}, feature mapping $\mathbf{h}(\mathbf{x})$ is crucial for ELM.
+However, $\mathbf{h}(\mathbf{x})$ is known to the user and selected artificially, which is similar to the selection of the dimensionality-reduction function of physics-based methods and DS modeling methods for DT synthesis.
+Moreover, the number of nodes $T$ in the hidden layer of ELM is typically higher than the dimensions of the input data.
+This means that the feature mapping function $\mathbf{h}(\mathbf{x})$ explicitly maps samples to a high-dimensional space, which is equivalent to the original idea of the kernel function.
+Furthermore, the kernel function possesses the exciting property of being able to measure the similarity between different samples, which can elegantly exhibit the similarity correlation between different frames for DT.
 Following \cite{Huang2012ExtremeLM}, we extend ELM to kernel-ELM by kernel learning (kernel function: $K(\boldsymbol{u}, \boldsymbol{v})$) for DT synthesis.

 The architectural overview of our method is shown in Figure \ref{fig:architecture}.
-Before training, all input DT sequences substrate their temporal mean, $\boldsymbol{S}_l \leftarrow \boldsymbol{S}_l-\overline{S}$, and the input video sequence is divided into two sub-sequences: explanatory frames and response frames.
+Before training, all input DT sequences subtract their temporal mean, $\boldsymbol{S}_l \leftarrow \boldsymbol{S}_l-\overline{S}$, and the input video sequence is divided into two sub-sequences: explanatory frames and response frames.
 During training, we use kernel-ELM to learn the kernel similarity matrix for representing the statistical stationarity in the spatial domain and the stochastic repetitiveness in the temporal dimension of DT.
-The kernel similarity matrix will be further embedded into kernel similarity embedding for representation.
-During testing, the high-fidelity long-term DT sequence is synthesized iteratively using kernel similarity embedding.
+The kernel similarity matrix is then further incorporated into the kernel similarity embedding for representation.
+During testing, high-fidelity long-term DT sequences are synthesized iteratively using the kernel similarity embedding.

 At first, we define a kernel similarity matrix $\Omega_{KSM}$:

 and